If there is one dish that I really liked in Vietnam it's "Cá kèo chay", which you could (more or less) translate to vegan fish.

 - 2 nori sheets sushi seaweed sheets

-- 2 tsp rice flour diluted in 1 tbsp water
+- 2 teaspoon rice flour diluted in 1 tablespoon water

 - 1 clove of garlic minced